 The first round of peace talks were backed by India, which had deployed the Indian Peace Keeping Force (IPKF) in 1987, and led to the 1987 Indo-Sri Lanka Accord.
 The Accord was successful in persuading the majority of insurgency groups to lay down arms.
 However, the strongest Tamil insurgency group, the LTTE, was not party to the talks and refused to disarm, sparking direct conflict between the IPKF and the LTTE until IPKF withdrawal 1990.
 Following the withdrawal, the LTTE consolidated their power in the North and East sparking another intense and bloody war with the central government that lasted until 2002 when another peace process was launched under the auspices of Norwegian negotiators.
 The second round of peace talks, however, only continued until April 2003 and in March 2004, a large faction of LTTE cadres split from the main organization damaging LTTE unity.
 The LTTE were defeated militarily by a large-scale government assault in 2009, however, the conditions for peace remain uncertain.

 Close

 Sri Lankan Civil War (1983 - 2009)

 Pre-negotiation/process Stage

 Conflict nature Government/territory

-Peace process Sri Lanka LTTE 2002 onward process Parties Government of Sri Lanka, Liberation Tigers of Tamil Eelam skirmishes between the LTTE and Sri Lankan Government.
+Peace process Sri Lanka LTTE 2002 onward process Parties Government of Sri Lanka; Liberation Tigers of Tamil Eelam (LTTE)

-Third parties Royal Government of Norway
+Third parties Norway